find-xposed-magisk/airgeddon/CONTRIBUTING.md

 *Be sure to merge the latest from "upstream" before making a pull request!*

+ - For plugins development:

+1. Read carefully the [Wiki Plugins Development Section].
+2. Plugins Pull Requests will be never accepted.
+Plugins MUST be external to this repository.
+3. Develop your plugin following the guidelines and using the plugin template to keep the needed structure.
+4. If you want to add your plugin to [Wiki Plugins Hall of Fame Section], follow the instructions explained there.
+Don't open an issue.

 We also have a private Telegram group for *trusted collaborators* for more agile discussion about developments, improvements, etc.
 To be added on it you must prove first you are a *trusted collaborator* with your contributions.
 Anything can be also discussed on public [IRC] or [Discord] channel.
-More info at [Wiki Contact Section]
+More info at [Wiki Contact Section].

 ## WPS PIN Database Collaborators